scitara-cto/dynamic-mcp-server/README.md

 1. Obtain a token from your Keycloak server
 2. Include the token in the Authorization header: `Authorization: Bearer <token>`

+## Logging

+The server uses Winston for logging.
+Logs are stored in the `logs` directory by default.
+The log level can be configured in the `.env` file using the `LOG_LEVEL` variable.

 ## Troubleshooting

-If you encounter issues with the SSE connection:
+If you encounter issues:

-1. Check the server logs for any errors
+1. Check the server logs in the `logs` directory
 2. Visit the `/sessions` endpoint to see active sessions
 3. Ensure your Keycloak configuration is correct
 4. Check that the client has the necessary scopes
+5. Verify that both MCP_PORT and AUTH_PORT are available and correctly configured

 ## License